DRAFT: The Tareable Diet

 In its simplest version, it just tares your clothes (insert joke) and tells you continuously the maximum you’re allowed to let the scale read.

-Less so than the alternatives!
-Probably you’re not so willpower-deficient that you’ll pick up a piece of pie, see that it will cost you $90 to put it in your piehole, and decide to do that.
+If we assume away all the UI friction of using the app and keeping it in mind as you’re eating (these are big assumptions) and also assume you establish a habit of weighing in all the time, then no!
+Because probably you’re not so willpower-deficient that you’ll pick up a piece of pie, see that it will cost you $90 to put it in your piehole, and decide to do that.

 What if I wake up and waste whatever buffer I have on ice cream by 10am?